-Utovlan releases hormones into your body to delay your period for one-off occasions where having your period will be inconvenient.
+Utovlan releases a hormone into your body to delay your period for one-off occasions where having your period will be inconvenient.
 It contains Norethisterone, a synthetic version of the progesterone hormone naturally produced in a woman’s body.
-It can also be taken to ease painful, heavy and irregular periods, endometriosis and breast cancer.
+It can also be taken to ease painful, heavy and irregular periods, and to treat endometriosis and breast cancer.

-Utovlan works by altering the progesterone levels inside the womb at key points in your cycle.
-When your progesterone levels are at their highest, this causes the lining of your womb to thicken and prepare itself for the arrival of a fertilised egg.
+Utovlan works by altering the progestogen levels inside the body at key points in your cycle.
+When your progestogen levels are at their highest, this causes the lining of your womb to thicken and prepare itself for the arrival of a fertilised egg.
 If a pregnancy doesn’t take place, the lining of the womb breaks down and leaves your body as menstrual blood during your monthly cycle.
 Utovlan works by essentially tricking your body into thinking you are pregnant to keep the womb lining intact.
 Your period will return three days after you stop taking the medicine.

-How long you take Utovlan for depends on why you are taking it.
-To delay your period you should take it for 14 days and for heavy periods it should be taken on a set twenty days out of the month for a total of three months.
-To treat endometriosis, you would take the tablets every day for a 3-6 month period.
+How long you take Utovlan depends on why you are taking it.
+To delay your period you can take it for up to 20 days.
+If you’ve been prescribed it for heavy periods it should be taken on a set twenty days out of the month for a total of three months.
+To treat endometriosis, it’s normally taken for 3–6 months.
+Follow your doctor’s instructions.

 Utovlan is effective provided it’s taken correctly as prescribed.
 Some of the side effects may cause vaginal bleeding or spotting between periods but most women don’t experience this.

-Utovlan is prescribed for short term use only and shouldn’t be used regularly.
-Otherwise it can interfere with your natural hormone production and put you at risk of developing side effects.
+Utovlan is prescribed for short term period delay and shouldn’t be used regularly.
+Utovlan can interfere with your natural hormone production and put you at risk of developing side effects.
 Delaying your period with Utovlan should be for important or one-off occasions, like your wedding night, a holiday or an athletic event.

 Utovlan is not a contraceptive and cannot be used to prevent pregnancy.
 You should ensure that you continue to use an effective method of birth control while you are taking it.

-You can’t take Utovlan if you are on the contraceptive pill.
-If you are on the combined pill and wish to delay your period, simply take two packs back to back and skip the seven day break.
-If you are on the progesterone only pill there’s no way to delay your period but you may be able to switch to the combined pill.
-You doctor will be able to advise what’s suitable for you.
+If you are on the combined pill and wish to delay your period, simply take two packs back to back and skip the seven-day break – there is no need to take Utovlan as well.
+If you are on the progestogen-only pill, you may be able to take Utovlan as well to delay your period – your doctor will be able to advise what’s suitable for you.

 The inactive ingredients in Utovlan are lactose monohydrate, maize starch, polyvidone and magnesium stearate.

 To delay your period, start taking your prescribed dose of Utovlan three days before your period is due.
 You take the medicine three times a day for up to fourteen days.
+To delay your period for up to 17 days, take Utovlan for 20 days, starting 3 days before your period is due to begin.
+For the purpose of delaying your period, 20 days is recommended as the maximum length of time to take the treatment.
 Once you stop taking it, your period will return after three days.
-If you are taking Utovlan to treat endometriosis then you need to take it three times a day for up to six months.
 For any other conditions or issues with your period then follow the instructions provided by your doctor or pharmacist.